austral/austral.github.io/spec/goals.md

    3. It makes code easier to reason about, because there are fewer overlapping language features to consider.

+   Simplicity is defined in terms of [Kolmogorov complexity][compl]: a system is simple not when it forgives mistakes or is beginner-friendly or is easy to use.
+A system is simple when _it can be described briefly_.

 2. **Correctness.** This is an intangible, but generally, the measure of how much a language enables programmers to write correct code is: if the code compiles, it should work.
 With the caveat that said code should use the